MicrosoftDocs/architecture-center/docs/example-scenario/ai/customer-lifecycle-churn-content.md

 1. **Ingestion and orchestration**: Ingest historical, transactional, and third-party data for the customer from on-premises data sources.
 Use Azure Data Factory and store the results in Azure Data Lake Storage.

-1. **Data processing**: In the data processing phase, use Azure Databricks to pick up and clean the raw data from the Data Lake Storage.
+1. **Data processing**: Use Azure Databricks to pick up and clean the raw data from the Data Lake Storage.
 Store the data in the *silver layer* in Azure Data Lake Storage.

 1. **Feature engineering**: With Azure Databricks, load data from the silver layer of Data Lake Storage.
 Use [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) to enrich the data.
-After preparation, use feature engineering to provide better representation of data.
+After preparation, use feature engineering to provide a better representation of data.
 Feature engineering can also improve the performance of the machine learning algorithm.

-1. **Model training**: In the model training phase, the silver tier data is the model training dataset.
+1. **Model training**: In model training, the silver tier data is the model training dataset.
 You can use MLflow to manage machine learning experiments.
 MLflow keeps track of all metrics you need to evaluate your machine learning experiment.

-   MLflow parameters and MLflow metrics store model-related parameters, such as training hyperparameters, and store model performance metrics.
-The machine learning model is iteratively retrained using Azure Data Factory pipelines.
+   MLflow parameters stores model-related parameters, such as training hyperparameters.
+MLflow metrics stores model performance metrics.
+The machine learning model iteratively retrains using Azure Data Factory pipelines.
 The model retraining pipeline gets updated training data from the Azure Data Lake Storage and retrains the model.
-The model retraining pipeline kicks off in the following ways:
+The model retraining pipeline kicks off in the following conditions:

    - When the accuracy of the current model in production drops below a threshold tracked by MLflow.
    - When calendar triggers, based on the customer defined rules, are reached.